bertiebertolo/Electrophys_analysis_toolbox/README.md

 # Mosquito Frequency Analysis Toolkit

 Comprehensive toolkit for extracting frequency tuning features from mosquito mechanoreceptor electrophysiology recordings.
+Includes a converter for Spike2 .smr data to be converted to .wav files

 ## Requirements
 - **Windows or Linux**